-I am often asked how I get my sea kayak on the roof of my van.
+I am often asked how I get my sea kayak on the roof of my Fiat Ducato based campervan.
 Here is a video I’ve made on how it is done.

-My Fiat Ducato Maxi van has four roof rack points.
+The Fiat Ducato Maxi van has four roof rack points.
 However due to all the clobber on the roof I am only able to use the 1st and 3rd of these mounting points.
-Even then is is a close call with the satellite dish.
+This is is a close call with the satellite dish.
 The dish closes like a clam, with the LNB arm closing one side of the roof bar and the dish on the other.
-In fact to get it to fit properly I had to bend the Thule roof bar slightly, to give about 1cm of clearance either side of the Dish and LNB arm.
+In fact to get it to fit properly I had to bend the Thule roof bar ever so slightly, to give about 1cm of clearance either side of the Dish and LNB arm when closed.

 As for the aluminium rectangular tube used as a roof bar extension, this too was bought from Ebay.
 The size to fit the Thule Bars is 25 mm x 15 mm.
 I went for a 2mm thickness for extra strength.
 I found I needed to round off the corners ever so slightly, to get it to fit inside the Thule bar.
-Approximately 75mm fits inside the Thule roof bar, which through testing, appears to support a huge weight, err me. ie. way way waaaaay more than a kayak!
-I have at least 2m of this tube left over.
-Let me know if you would like some.
+Approximately 75mm fits inside the Thule roof bar, which through testing, appears to more weight than the maximum roof bar load! ie. way way waaaaay more than a kayak!

 When the boat is loaded on the roof, the satellite dish works without being impeded by the kayak in anyway.
 But the large electrically operated roof vent can only be partially opened about 3-4 inches.
 So far, this has not been a problem in our lovely British summertime weather.